DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_allocations.md

 * free school meals data
 * an estimate of the number of devices a school already has

-We’ve allocated laptops and tablets in line with the data we’re seeing that suggests that most schools have smaller groups of children self-isolating at any one time, rather than closing fully.
-Schools are able to redistribute devices when children return from self-isolation.
-This more targeted approach will mean that as many schools and disadvantaged children as possible can benefit from receiving a device if their face-to-face education is disrupted.

 ### Providing internet connectivity

 For information on getting internet access for disadvantaged children, read about [increasing mobile data allowances](/about-increasing-mobile-data) and [requesting 4G wireless routers](/how-to-request-4g-wireless-routers).